san1026/gen711-final-project/README.md

 Figure 1.
 Relative percent frequencies of diatom species (Tapolczai _et al._ 2019) in locations under different levels of stress.
 Created with qiime in Visual Studio Code.

 In locations where stressors are present (HighStr, SomeStr, Str), there is a larger percentage of identifiable species compared to locations with minimal stressors (BestRef); this corresponds to a general trend of higher species diversity with higher stress.
 Unidentifiable/unassigned sequences are denoted in green.
-Particularly, there is a larger percentage of _Cocconeis placentula_ (denoted in peach) in higher-stress areas compared to in BestRef.
-Due to the large percentages of unassigned data in the BestRef regions, it is likely that more or higher-quality data is required to accurately compare percent abundances of most other species betwen HighStr and BestRef.
+Particularly, there is a higher frequency of _Cocconeis placentula_ (denoted in peach) in higher-stress areas compared to in BestRef.
+Due to the large percentages of unassigned data in the BestRef regions, it is likely that more or higher-quality data is required to accurately compare relative frequencies of most other species between HighStr and BestRef.

 ![plot](Figures/Urban.png)

 Figure 2.
 Relative percent frequencies of diatom species (Tapolczai _et al._ 2019) in locations with differing levels of urban character.
 Created with qiime in Visual Studio Code.

 In more urban locations, there is a larger percentage of identifiable species compard to less urban locations; this corresponds to a general trend of higher species diversity in more urban locations.
-Particularly, there is a larger percentage of species in the _Achnanthidiaceae_ family (denoted in magenta and lavender) in more urban locations.
-In locations with medium urban character, there is a greater abundance of species in the _Melosira_ and _Gomphonema_ genii (denoted in maroon and blue respectively) than in both lowly and highly urban areas.
+Particularly, there is a higher relative frequency of species in the _Achnanthidiaceae_ family (denoted in magenta and lavender) in more urban locations.
+In locations with medium urban character, there is a higher frequency of species in the _Melosira_ and _Gomphonema_ genii (denoted in maroon and blue respectively) than in both lowly and highly urban areas.
+Due to the large percentages of unassigned data in the less urban regions, it is likely that more or higher-quality data is required to accurately compare relative frequencies of most other species between areas with low and high urban character.

 ![plot](Figures/Agriculture.png)

 Figure 3.
 Relative percent frequencies of diatom species (Tapolczai _et al._ 2019) in locations with differing levels of agricultural character.
 Created with qiime in Visual Studio Code.

-Higher %ag = more prominent lavender + maroon
-Higher %ag = more identifiable species
-Lower %ag generally = more prominent pink, but not always
+In locations with higher agricultural character, there is a larger percentage of identifiable species compard to less agricultural locations; this corresponds to a general trend of higher species diversity in more agricultural locations.
+Particularly, there is a higher relative frequency of species in the _Achnanthidium_ and _Melosira_ genii (denoted in lavender and maroon respectively) in more agricultural locations.
+By contrast, there is a general trend of a higher frequency of species in the _Anchnanthidiaceae_ family (denoted in magenta) in locations with less agricultural charcter.
+Due to the large percentages of unassigned data in the less urban regions, it is likely that more or higher-quality data is required to accurately compare relative frequencies of most other species between areas with low and high agricultural character.